Stochastic Calculus in Infinite Dimensions and SPDEs: Stochastic Calculus in Infinite Dimensions

-We do not put explicitly the space $\mathcal{H}$ into the time restricted notation for simplicity; once constructed, we will rarely need this notation, and when needed the space will be mentioned separately.
+We do not put the space $\mathcal{H}$ explicitly into the time restricted notation for simplicity; once constructed, we will rarely need this notation, and when needed the space will be mentioned separately.
 Constructing the integral for $\sy\in \mathcal{I}^{\mathcal{H}}_M$ now falls from what we have already done for (\ref{stochint}).
-We use simple processes $\sy^n$ as in \ref{simpleprocess} to approximate $\sy$, in the sense that Simply replacing $W$ by $M$ in \ref{simpleprocessintegral} and \ref{stochintdefined} completes the construction.
+We use simple processes $\sy^n$ as in Definition \ref{simpleprocess} to approximate $\sy$, in the sense that Simply replacing $W$ by $M$ in Definitions \ref{simpleprocessintegral} and \ref{stochintdefined} completes the construction, though we do not give the details here.
 Let's now move on to the more delicate matter of integration with respect to a local martingale.
 This begins again with notation for our set of integrands.

 \begin{definition} For a continuous local martingale $\widetilde{M}$, define $\mathcal{I}^T_{\widetilde{M}}$ to be the class of progressively measurable processes $\sy$ such that Also define $\mathcal{I}^{\mathcal{H}}_{\widetilde{M}}$ to be those $\sy$ in $\mathcal{I}^T_{\widetilde{M}}$ for every $T$.